Captain Thomas offered the City of Berkeley

 The town did not jump at the offer.
 Captain Thomas died of a stroke on 28 May 1900, leaving the estate to his wife, Jane.
 She did not wait long to subdivide the land.
 On 29 October of that year, the San Francisco Call was able to report:

-The old Captain Thomas place in North Berkeley, otherwise known as “La Loma Park,” has been sold in building lots by Easton & Eldridge.
+The old Captain Thomas place in North Berkeley, otherwise known as La Loma Park, has been sold in building lots by Easton & Eldridge.
 The purchasers were largely the university people.
 The land is nearly 500 feet above the level of the bay.
 The lots brought from $1,200 to $1,500 at private sale, as reported by the brokers.
 Upon them handsome residences will be erected.
 The running of an extension of the Telegraph avenue electric road to North Berkeley has bought a large section into market and made it desirable.

 Among the first nine lot purchasers was Professor Andrew C. Lawson, the famed geologist.
 He would wait seven years to build his La Loma Avenue house, designed by Bernard Maybeck.
 The architect himself would not buy land in La Loma Park until 1905 or 1906, but once he began building there, he created the largest concentration of Maybeck houses to be found anywhere.
-Several of those, including three that Maybeck built for his own family, will be open at the Berkeley Architectural Heritage Association’s Spring House Tour on 3 May 2009.
+Several of those, including three that Maybeck built for his own family, will be open at the Berkeley Architectural Heritage Associations Spring House Tour on 3 May 2009.

 The eucalyptus trees surrounding the Maybeck Studio are descended from those planted by Captain Thomas.
-(House & Home, December 1957)
+(House & Home, December 1957)This is the second article in a series on Captain R.P.
+Thomas and La Loma Park.

-Part 1: “Soap King” R.P.
+Part 1: Soap King R.P.
 Thomas Settled in the Berkeley Hills

 Part 3: Maybeck Made La Loma Park His Own Country